jfcrenshaw/dotfiles/README.md

 - figure out how to include mac os settings in this repo.
 Maybe look at [this repo](https://github.com/denolfe/dotfiles/tree/master/macos).
 - test that all of this actually works!
 - write a step-by-step guide of how to actually do all of this
+- write instructions for how to install zsh locally without sudo

 ### Notes